-decision may be less responsive to changes in tax incentives in the short-run.
-Moreover, the fixed effects approach removes all cross-sectional variation in the tangible fixed assets and identification is based on marginal changes in the EMTR over time.
+fixed effects approach removes all cross-sectional variation in the tangible fixed assets and identification is based on changes in the EMTR over time.
 In this sense, the EMTR should be the best measure to explain changes in outcome.
-Column (3) employs the statutory tax rate (τ{ci}) as an alternative tax measure, which neither accounts for tax base effects nor for appropriate asset and financing weights.
+Column (3) employs the statutory tax rate ( $\tau{ct}$ ) as an alternative tax measure, which neither accounts for tax base effects nor for appropriate asset and financing weights.
 While the coefficient is still negative and statistically significant, it is substantially smaller compared to the EMTR.
-Column (4) distinguishes between τ and the weighted δ - to differentiate between tax rate and tax base effects.
+Column (4) distinguishes between $\tau{ct}$ and the weighted $\delta{cit}$ to differentiate between tax rate and tax base effects.
 The coefficients are both statistically significant and have the expected signs.
-An interesting finding here is that the corresponding elasticity for δ is relatively high (0.13).45 Given these results, the newly calculated EMTRs capture tax incentives in the most appropriate way by incorporating both statutory tax policy changes and country-industryspecific firm characteristics.
+An interesting finding here is that the corresponding elasticity for $\delta{cit}$ is relatively high (approx. 0.13), suggesting that depreciation rates may be even more effective as a policy instrument to boost investments.
+Given these results, the newly calculated EMTRs capture tax incentives in the most appropriate way by incorporating both statutory tax policy changes and countryindustry-specific firm characteristics.